EricBorba/StorageFailurePredictor/README.md

 4. **Investigation of AFR/MTTF and wear-related SMART attributes per SSD Model for Each Application**
    - **Objective**: Assess the reliability of different SSD models within each application.
    - **Approach**:
-     - Merge datasets to associate SSD models with failure data.
+     - Merge datasets to associate SSD models with failure logs.
      - Loop through each application and SSD model to calculate AFR and MTTF.
      - Compile statistics to track the evolution of failures in SSDs and wear-related smart attributes (such as reallocated sectors count and wear leveling) in relation to the number of written blocks per application.